Dim Sum Garden

 Soup Dumplings in Chinatown

 Now in a bigger 1024 Race St spot with a full bar.
-Pork soup dumplings $11 (8 pieces), chives & pork dumplings $10.
-Two orders of dumplings runs about $20–22 — tight, but the $5 Thai tea and shared scallion pancake are still in budget.
-Stick to dumplings to keep it cheap.
+Pork soup dumplings are $11 for eight, and most dumpling orders sit under $12 — two share an order of soup dumplings and a $5 scallion pancake for around $16.
+Stick to the dumplings to keep it cheap.

 Fountain Porter